waquas9248/BlockChain/README.md

-# Bitcoin python implementation
+# BlockChain python implementation

-This is a loose implementation/simulation in Python of my understanding of the technicalities of Bitcoin .
+This is a loose implementation/simulation in Python of my understanding of the technicalities of Bitcoin which is based on BlockChain Technology .

 These technicalities include how a block is verified and added to the chain, by verifying its legibility(transactions placed in it).